 Campbell Garage – ARC Recommendation

 There is not enough information for the ARC to make a recommendation.
-The ARC needs to receive proper plans which include the dimensions of the garage.
+The ARC needs to receive and review proper plans, including the dimensions of the garage.

 Assignment: Krystle Beattie to set up an email address for ARC; kingsrowarc@gmail.com and make it the email address listed for ARC on the website.